d i g i t a l digital equipment corporation • maynard, massachusetts

 Software Sources

-The software used in this emulator has been sourced from many place on the Internet - unfortunately some of these now appear to have dissapeared.
-If you are looking for something I would suggest the following main sites, or failing that a google search. :-(
+The software used in this emulator has been sourced from many places on the Internet and unfortunately many of these seem to have disappeared.
+If you are looking for something I would suggest the following main sites...